What is feline herpes?

 If a pregnant cat catches herpes, it may lead to abortion of the kittens.

-How do cats become infected?
+How do cats become infected with feline herpes?

 How is feline herpes diagnosed?